 St. Louis, MO 63114-5765

-Download a copy of "Christmas and the Crisis of Childbirth," an article written in 1986 by Joan Haugk that relates the Christmas message to the emotional crises that accompany pregnancy and childbirth.
-(In Adobe Acrobat PDF format.)
+Download “Christmas and the Crisis of Childbirth” (in PDF format), an article written in 1985 by Joan Haugk, which relates the Christmas message to the emotional crises that accompany pregnancy and childbirth.